lindzcook/USNDataGuides/data-graphics.md

 Beware of using numerical cut-offs for gradient-like colors, see [here](http://junkcharts.typepad.com/junk_charts/2014/08/people-are-happier-in-some-parts-of-the-country-as-labor-day-nears.html).

-When using color to show category, use different colors instead of shades.
+When using color to show category, use different colors instead of shades on maps.

+Using shades of the same color for bar graphs can be less distracting for the reader than using high contrast colors.

 ## Color Breaks